NeXt-Warning-System/documentation/xws-contact-api/design/api.md

   -> XML
 -> contactlanguage - Contact can only have one language
 -> contactstatus - denotes if contact is active or removed
--> contactyype - denotes user category of contact i.e. Public, Partner, Opt-out, Staff, System.
+-> contactyype - denotes user category of contact i.e. public, partner, opt-out, staff, system.
 Cannot by null and only one entry
 -> registerdate - denotes time and date contact was added to the system.
 Should be represented using [ISO 8601 standard](https://www.gov.uk/government/publications/open-standards-for-government/date-times-and-time-stamps-standard)
 -> registermethod - denotes method of contact registration
 -> locations - list of locations registered to the contact via a uniqueID
   -> uniqueid
     -> id
     -> locationtype
-    -> messages - Contact can have multiple messages.
+    -> messages - contact can have multiple messages.
 By default, all contacts have moderate, severe, extreme and info applied
       -> remove
       -> minor
       -> moderate